chris1705/PySecvest/README.md

 The current version was just written 'quick and dirty', so it does only provide read-only features.
 Please do not use it in production unless you know what you're doing.

-# Compatibility
+## Compatibility
-Probably the module is only compatible with the current version of the Abus Secvest (FUAA50000).
-I have tested it with
+I have tested PySecvest with the current Abus Secvest (FUAA50000) with the firmware verion v.1.00.00.
+May be it is also compatible with other versions, but I can't test it.
+Please let me know, if you used it with Secvest 2WAY or Secvest IP sucessfully.

-# Example usage
+## Example usage
 ```python

 from secvest import Secvest